 At the annual meeting held on March 16, 2000, each of Professor Bradley and Messrs.
-Cash, and Zak, non-employee Directors, received an annual option grant under the Directors Plan for 20,000 shares of Common Stock, with an exercise price of \$12.532 per share and Directors Dillon and Taylor received a pro-rata annual option grant under the Directors Plan for 6,666 shares of Common Stock and 3,333 shares of Common Stock, respectively.
-Mr. Taylor received an initial option grant for 60,000 shares of Common Stock on January 5, 2000 when he was first appointed to the Board of Directors, with an exercise price of \$24.88 per share.
-Ms. O'Brien received an initial option grant for 60,000 shares of Common Stock on July 18, 2000 when she was first appointed to the Board of Directors, with an exercise price of \$78.469 per share.
+Cash, and Zak, non-employee Directors, received an annual option grant under the Directors Plan for 10,000 shares of Common Stock, with an exercise price of \$25.063 per share and Directors Dillon and Taylor received a pro-rata annual option grant under the Directors Plan for 3,333 shares of Common Stock and 1,666 shares of Common Stock, respectively.
+Mr. Taylor received an initial option grant for 30,000 shares of Common Stock on January 5, 2000 when he was first appointed to the Board of Directors, with an exercise price of \$49.75 per share.
+Ms. O'Brien received an initial option grant for 30,000 shares of Common Stock on July 18, 2000 when she was first appointed to the Board of Directors, with an exercise price of \$156.938 per share.
 Ms. Fitt received an initial option grant for 60,000 shares of Common Stock on November 2, 2000 when she was first appointed to the Board of Directors, with an exercise price of \$106.438 per share.
-The option grants reflect the Company's two-for-one stock split on September 18, 2000, pursuant to which the number of shares for option grants were doubled and the exercise price was halved.
+On September 18, 2000, the number of shares for option grants were doubled and the exercise price was halved as a result of the two-for-one stock split.